VERDICTS & SETTLEMENTS

 Navy veteran John Koeberle was diagnosed with malignant pleural mesothelioma in 2009.
 John’s asbestos exposure occurred during his time in the Navy where he was responsible for the maintenance of diesel engines.
 Asbestos containing packing material had to be removed from various parts of the engine and produced asbestos dust which was breathed in by Mr. Koeberle.
-Lead counsel Troyce Wolfe captained a formidable legal team which included Demetrios Zacharopoulos.
+Lead counsel Troyce Wolf captained a formidable legal team which included Demetrios Zacharopoulos.

 John Koeberle v.
 John Crane et al, Philadelphia Court of Common Pleas

 Missouri jury awards family of former Construction Worker $4,500,000